Triqqo/karma-jasmine-jquery/README.md

 See below for the original readme.

 ## Adding to your project
-1. Package these sources into a tar.gz
+1. Package these sources by using 'npm pack'
 2. Upload it wherever (for example, a Nexus NPM repo)
 3. Add it to your package.json under devDependencies
 4. Use it as you would the original module